Earlier I wrote a popular post referring to Direct Compost, this method was introduced to me from my grandmother when I was a kid.

 Food Waste and Direct Compost

-I also incorporate citrus peels because they add a nice scent and because they take a while to decompose I dig them a little deeper.
+I also incorporate citrus peels because they add a nice scent to the soil and because they take a while to decompose I dig them a little deeper.

 Dealing with Dogs, Predators and Rodents